SB-169

 Plain Language

-Health carriers using AI tools for utilization review — whether directly or through contracted entities — must ensure those tools base their determinations on individualized patient clinical data: the patient's medical history, the individual clinical circumstances presented by the requesting provider, and other relevant clinical information in the patient's record.
-The AI tool may not base its determination solely on group-level or aggregate datasets.
-This means carriers must configure and validate their AI utilization review tools to ingest and weigh individual enrollee data, not just population-level benchmarks.
+Health carriers using AI, algorithms, or other software tools for utilization review — whether directly or through contracted entities — must ensure that each determination is based on the individual patient's medical history, individual clinical circumstances as presented by the requesting provider, and other relevant clinical information in the patient's record.
+The tools may not base determinations solely on aggregate or group-level datasets.
+This applies to both the carrier's own tools and those of any entity with which the carrier contracts for utilization review.

 Statutory Text